syne-tune/syne-tune/docs/source/tutorials/benchmarking/bm_local.rst

 Launching Experiments Locally
 -----------------------------

-Here is an example of how experiments with the local back-end are launched
+Here is an example of how experiments with the local backend are launched
 locally:

 .. code-block:: bash